 The PhD Program in Biochemistry has NO spring admissions.

 Applicants will be contacted by email as soon as possible following the application review process with further information and details about travel to Boulder and lodging during our visit weekends.
 Successful Biochemsitry applicants will be invited to interview at the Biochemistry Recruitment Weekend.
-Our admitted Chemistry applicants will be invited to attend one of the Chemistry Open House Weekends.
+Admitted Chemistry applicants will be invited to attend one of the Chemistry Open House Weekends.
 Dates for these weekends will be published here when they have been scheduled.

 Chemistry Open House Weekends: